-Leader line is traditionally a piece of monofilament fishing line that is heavier than your main line.
-It’s traditionally clear fishing line so it also helps offset any concerns about the use of hi-visibility fishing lines.
+The leader line is traditionally a piece of monofilament fishing line that is heavier than your mainline.
+It’s a traditionally clear fishing line so it also helps offset any concerns about the use of hi-visibility fishing lines.

 To have a clear piece of monofilament fishing line on the end of your high visibility line

 Provide additional abrasion resistance so the line doesn’t break.
-The inside of the mouth on a catfish is very rough (like sand paper) and the mouth rubbing up against light weight fishing line can cause the line to snap.
+The inside of the mouth on a catfish is very rough (like sandpaper) and the mouth rubbing up against a lightweight fishing line can cause the line to snap.

-Most catfish anglers use either 40 or 50 pound test clear monofilament or fluorocarbon fishing line for their leaders on catfish rigs.
+Most catfish anglers use either 50 or 60-pound test clear monofilament or fluorocarbon fishing line for their leaders on catfish rigs.

-I’ve never had a leader line break and I see no need to use anything heavier than 50 pound test for leaders.
+I’ve never had a leader line break and I see no need to use anything heavier than a 60-pound test for leaders.